 Tests may include: Physical mobility testsPain sensation testsReflex testsElectrodiagnostics to test nerve conduction speed

-Imaging tests are done to take pictures or look at internal body structures.
-Imaging test may include: MRI scanCT ScanContrast myelography
+Imaging tests evaluate the spine and other structures.
+Imaging test may include: MRI scanCT scanContrast myelography

 In most cases, lumbar radiculopathy goes away when the cause of the symptoms improves.
 If problems persist, symptoms can be managed.